selwynpolit/d9book/book/dtt.md

 ## Using Xdebug and PHPStorm to debug DTT scripts

 It is easiest to make sure you have PHPStorm Xdebug working first, then make sure the path mappings are correct.
-Note.
-This process is almost identical to debugging drush commands.
+Note, this process is almost identical to debugging drush commands.

 ![Path mappings](/images/path-mappings.png)